Your Scottsdale Criminal Defense Firm

 - Probation.
 When you’re put on probation, you must regularly check in with your probation officer to show them that you’re following all of the conditions included in your probation.
 For example, you may be restricted from traveling to certain areas or to leave a certain geographic area.
 Furthermore, you may not be permitted to associate with certain individuals, especially those known to be engaged in criminal activities.
 Any future contact with law enforcement during your probationary period also may constitute a violation of your probation.

 - A criminal record.
 In addition to all of the other penalties associated with a criminal conviction, you may also gain a criminal record, which can make it more difficult to secure certain types of employment and negatively affect other areas of your life.

-How Can I Defend Against Criminal Accusations in the Scottsdale Area?
+How Can I Defend Against Criminal Defense Accusations in the Scottsdale Area?

 There are many defenses to criminal accusations.
 By working with an experienced criminal defense attorney, you can determine which type of defense will be most effective in your case.

 - Innocence.
 Claiming innocence is the most common defense for most crimes.
 In all criminal cases, the prosecution bears the burden of proof, which means that the prosecution must introduce adequate evidence to prove beyond a reasonable doubt that the defendant actually committed the charged crime.
 In some cases, however, defendants may need to present their own evidence to establish their defense, like proof that you were not at a given location or that you were not otherwise capable of committing the charged crime.